danbev/learning-ai/notes/llama.md

 1605	            continue;
 1606	        }
 ```
-So we are going to loop and the first thing we to is check if the head plus the
+So we are going to loop and the first thing we do is check if the head plus the
 number of tokens in the batch exceed the max number of tokens allowed.
 If this
-is the case then n_tested is incremented with the max context size minus the
+is the case then `n_tested` is incremented with the max context size minus the
 cache head.

-Lets pretent that we have a head that is 1020 and the number of tokens is 6 and
+Lets pretend that we have a head that is 1020 and the number of tokens is 6 and
 n_ctx is 1024.
 Then 1020+6=1026 and 1026 > 1024.
 And n_tested will become
 1024-1020=4.
 And the head will be set to 0.
 And then the loop will continue but
 this time head will be zero.
 And the if statement will compare 6 > 1024 which